Artificially Inequitable? AI and closing the gender gap

 As AI transforms labour markets, demand for digital and AI-specific skills increases.
 But women still lag behind men in digital and AI skills development.
 In OECD countries, more than twice as many young men than women aged 16-24 can programme, an essential skill for AI development.
 In 2019, women represented only 18% of C-suite leaders in AI companies and top start-ups worldwide.
 This limits women’s economic potential as employers increasingly look to hire professionals in AI and science, technology, engineering, and mathematics (STEM).

 At this point, it should be no surprise that female professionals with AI skills represent just a small proportion of workers.
-This is lower than 2% in most countries and, in most cases, 50% or lower than the proportion of men with AI skills.
+For example, men are twice as likely to report AI-related skills on LinkedIn than women.
 However, promisingly, female AI talent is growing faster than male AI talent (Figure 1).

 Figure 1.
 AI talent concentration by country and gender, average annual growth rate, 2020-2022